 York is centrally located in the UK, midway between the major capitals of London and Edinburgh, with excellent transport links.
 We’re just two hours from London by train, and well served by international airports at nearby Leeds and Manchester.

 The Centre for Eighteenth Century Studies at the King’s Manor combines a dynamic research culture with a beautiful historic setting.
 The Centre’s postgraduate study room and computer facilities at the King’s Manor mean students can enjoy exploring the latest online resources from a medieval building in York city centre.
-You can re-enact eighteenth-century polite sociability in the King’s Manor Refectory or in one of York’s many coffee-houses, visit the City Art Gallery across the square, or have lunch in the eighteenth-century York Assembly Rooms round the corner from the Centre for Eighteenth Century Studies.
+You can re-enact eighteenth-century polite sociability in one of York’s many coffee-houses, visit the York Art Gallery across the square, or have lunch in the eighteenth-century York Assembly Rooms round the corner from the Centre for Eighteenth Century Studies.

 The New Walk by the river used to be a fashionable place to promenade in the eighteenth century, as you can see from this picture.